Skip to Content

 Every year, we hold thousands of tenders for investment and maintenance projects, technical engineering works, supply materials and spare parts.
 From the procurement perspective, we categorize suppliers into four main groups: fuel, capital expenditure, services, and materials.

-Depending on their nature, tenders are either public (subject to Public Procurement Act No. 134/2016 Coll.) or non-public (subject to internal policies).
+Group companies.
+Depending on their nature, tenders are either public (subject to Act No. 134/2016 Coll. on Public Procurement, as amended) or non–public (subject to internal policies).
 Tenders follow applicable law and internal directives.
 Implementing tenders transparently while ensuring impartiality, efficiency, and optimal contract conditions is the main goal of purchasing departments.

-By law, we inform about public tenders in the Public Procurement Bulletin and the National Electronic Tool (NEN), which are online tools enabling an unrestricted access of participants to information about tenders.
+According to Act No. 134/2016 Coll., on Public Procurement, as amended, we inform about public tenders in the Public Procurement Bulletin and the National Electronic Tool (NEN), which are online tools enabling an unrestricted access of suppliers to information about tenders.
 Once the procurement process ends, we publish the result of the public tender there.
-As regards non-public tenders, we directly invite suppliers based on pre-defined rules.
-Afterwards, the whole process runs through an online CEZ Group supplier portal.
+As regards non–public tenders, we directly invite suppliers based on pre–defined rules.
+Afterwards, the whole process runs through an online CEZ Group electronic communication.

-As part of the tender, we review many parameters (e.g., financial stability, ISO credentials, participant’s business in high-risk countries, and the effects of international sanctions) including reputational risks, risks related to law violations, and others.
-We enter into relationships only with suppliers willing to honor obligations specified in the Commitment to Ethical Conduct.
+As part of the tender, we review many parameters (e.g., financial stability, ISO credentials, participant’s business in high–risk countries, and the effects of international sanctions) including reputational risks, risks related to law violations, and others.
+We enter into relationships only with suppliers willing to honor obligations specified in the Commitment to Ethical Conduct, i.e., the Supplier Code of Conduct.
 Depending on the nature and purpose of the procurement, we consider the principles of social and environmental responsibility and benefits of innovation when setting conditions, evaluating tenders, and selecting suppliers.

-We take a responsible approach to the procurement process and impose various social requirements on suppliers.
+We take a responsible approach to the procurement process and, where possible, impose various social requirements on suppliers.
 The most common aspects are:

 • employment opportunities (e.g., education support, gaining experience and upskilling)